MCPRUNNER/mssqlMCP/README.md

 #### Exploring Database Relationships

 ```
-User: Show me the relationships between tables in the Holler schema
+User: Show me the relationships between tables in the Sales schema

-Copilot: I'll get the foreign key relationships in the Holler schema for you.
+Copilot: I'll get the foreign key relationships in the Sales schema for you.

-[Tool used: GetTableMetadata with connectionName="PROTO", schema="Holler"]
+[Tool used: GetTableMetadata with connectionName="AdventureWorks2022", schema="Sales"]

 Results:
-I found the following relationships in the Holler schema:
+I found the following relationships in the Sales schema:

-1. ExecutionResults.ExecutionId → ExecutionRuns.ExecutionId
+1. SalesOrderDetail.SalesOrderID → SalesOrderHeader.SalesOrderID
-2. ExecutionRuns.ApiConfigurationId → ApiConfigurations.Id
+2. SalesOrderDetail.ProductID → Production.Product.ProductID
-3. ExecutionRuns.DatasetConfigurationId → DatasetConfigurations.Id
+3. SalesOrderHeader.CustomerID → Customer.CustomerID
+4. SalesOrderHeader.SalesPersonID → SalesPerson.BusinessEntityID
+5. SalesOrderHeader.TerritoryID → SalesTerritory.TerritoryID
+6. SalesPerson.TerritoryID → SalesTerritory.TerritoryID

 This shows that:
-- ExecutionResults are linked to ExecutionRuns
+- SalesOrderDetail records are linked to SalesOrderHeader records
-- Each ExecutionRun is associated with an ApiConfiguration
+- SalesOrderDetail also references products from the Production schema
+- SalesOrderHeader connects to Customer, SalesPerson, and SalesTerritory
-- Each ExecutionRun may optionally be associated with a DatasetConfiguration
+- SalesPerson is associated with a specific SalesTerritory
 ```

 #### Advanced SQL Queries

 ```
-User: Find the top 3 most used Topics in the KafkaEvents table with their event counts
+User: Find the top 3 product categories by sales amount in the AdventureWorks2022 database

-Copilot: I'll query the KafkaEvents table to find the most frequently used Topics.
+Copilot: I'll query the AdventureWorks2022 database to find the top product categories by sales.

-[Tool used: ExecuteQuery with connectionName="PROTO"]
+[Tool used: ExecuteQuery with connectionName="AdventureWorks2022"]
 Query:
 SELECT TOP 3
-    Topic,
+    PC.Name AS CategoryName,
-    COUNT(*) AS EventCount
+    SUM(SOD.LineTotal) AS SalesAmount
-FROM ETL.KafkaEvents
+FROM Production.ProductCategory PC
+JOIN Production.ProductSubcategory PSC ON PC.ProductCategoryID = PSC.ProductCategoryID
+JOIN Production.Product P ON PSC.ProductSubcategoryID = P.ProductSubcategoryID
+JOIN Sales.SalesOrderDetail SOD ON P.ProductID = SOD.ProductID
-GROUP BY Topic
+GROUP BY PC.Name
-ORDER BY EventCount DESC
+ORDER BY SalesAmount DESC

 Results:
 [
   {
-    "Topic": "inventory-changes",
-    "EventCount": 57
+    "CategoryName": "Bikes",
+    "SalesAmount": 28318144.9706
   },
   {
-    "Topic": "user-activity",
-    "EventCount": 42
+    "CategoryName": "Components",
+    "SalesAmount": 1319863.9132
   },
   {
-    "Topic": "order-processing",
-    "EventCount": 28
+    "CategoryName": "Clothing",
+    "SalesAmount": 340253.1788
   }
 ]

-The top 3 most used Topics in the KafkaEvents table are:
+The top 3 product categories by sales in the AdventureWorks2022 database are:
-1. "inventory-changes" with 57 events
+1. "Bikes" with $28,318,144.97 in sales
-2. "user-activity" with 42 events
+2. "Components" with $1,319,863.91 in sales
-3. "order-processing" with 28 events
+3. "Clothing" with $340,253.18 in sales
 ```

 #### Querying Across Tables

 ```
-User: Get the execution details and results for the most recent API call
+User: Get the sales summary for the top 3 sales territories in the most recent year

-Copilot: I'll retrieve the most recent API execution along with its results.
+Copilot: I'll retrieve the sales summary for the top territories from the AdventureWorks2022 database.

-[Tool used: ExecuteQuery with connectionName="PROTO"]
+[Tool used: ExecuteQuery with connectionName="AdventureWorks2022"]
 Query:
+WITH RecentYear AS (
+    SELECT MAX(YEAR(OrderDate)) AS MostRecentYear
+    FROM Sales.SalesOrderHeader
+)
-SELECT TOP 1
+SELECT TOP 3
-    er.ExecutionId,
-    er.RunTimestamp,
+    ST.Name AS Territory,
-    ac.Name AS ApiName,
+    ST.CountryRegionCode AS Country,
-    dc.Name AS DatasetName,
+    SUM(SOH.TotalDue) AS TotalSales,
-    er.ParallelCount,
+    COUNT(DISTINCT SOH.CustomerID) AS CustomerCount,
-    COUNT(res.ResultId) AS ResultCount,
+    COUNT(SOH.SalesOrderID) AS OrderCount,
-    MIN(res.StartTimeUtc) AS FirstCallTime,
+    MIN(SOH.OrderDate) AS FirstOrder,
-    MAX(res.EndTimeUtc) AS LastCallTime,
+    MAX(SOH.OrderDate) AS LastOrder
-    SUM(CASE WHEN res.StatusCode BETWEEN 200 AND 299 THEN 1 ELSE 0 END) AS SuccessfulCalls,
-    SUM(CASE WHEN res.StatusCode NOT BETWEEN 200 AND 299 THEN 1 ELSE 0 END) AS FailedCalls
-FROM Holler.ExecutionRuns er
+FROM Sales.SalesTerritory ST
-JOIN Holler.ApiConfigurations ac ON er.ApiConfigurationId = ac.Id
-LEFT JOIN Holler.DatasetConfigurations dc ON er.DatasetConfigurationId = dc.Id
+JOIN Sales.SalesOrderHeader SOH ON ST.TerritoryID = SOH.TerritoryID
-LEFT JOIN Holler.ExecutionResults res ON er.ExecutionId = res.ExecutionId
+JOIN RecentYear RY ON YEAR(SOH.OrderDate) = RY.MostRecentYear
-GROUP BY er.ExecutionId, er.RunTimestamp, ac.Name, dc.Name, er.ParallelCount
+GROUP BY ST.Name, ST.CountryRegionCode
-ORDER BY er.RunTimestamp DESC
+ORDER BY TotalSales DESC

 Results:
 [
   {
-    "ExecutionId": "8f7e6d5c-4b3a-2c1d-9e8f-7a6b5c4d3e2f",
-    "RunTimestamp": "2025-05-14T08:45:12.340Z",
-    "ApiName": "InventoryService",
-    "DatasetName": "ProductUpdates",
-    "ParallelCount": 5,
-    "ResultCount": 8,
-    "FirstCallTime": "2025-05-14T08:45:13.450Z",
-    "LastCallTime": "2025-05-14T08:45:19.230Z",
-    "SuccessfulCalls": 7,
-    "FailedCalls": 1
+    "Territory": "North America",
+    "Country": "US",
+    "TotalSales": 3519153.4118,
+    "CustomerCount": 487,
+    "OrderCount": 1573,
+    "FirstOrder": "2014-01-01T00:00:00.000Z",
+    "LastOrder": "2014-12-31T00:00:00.000Z"
+  },
+  {
+    "Territory": "Europe",
+    "Country": "GB",
+    "TotalSales": 2897231.9182,
+    "CustomerCount": 378,
+    "OrderCount": 1041,
+    "FirstOrder": "2014-01-01T00:00:00.000Z",
+    "LastOrder": "2014-12-31T00:00:00.000Z"
+  },
+  {
+    "Territory": "Pacific",
+    "Country": "AU",
+    "TotalSales": 1457240.8527,
+    "CustomerCount": 192,
+    "OrderCount": 531,
+    "FirstOrder": "2014-01-01T00:00:00.000Z",
+    "LastOrder": "2014-12-30T00:00:00.000Z"
   }
 ]
 ```